Distinguished Lecturer

 Each year, a discipline within USask Engineering hosts the C.J.
 Mackenzie Gala to recognize the accomplishments of an alumnus who has achieved prominence in their profession.
 They are honoured as the evening’s Distinguished Lecturer and are inducted to the USask College of Engineering Alumni Wall of Distinction.

 The host department and a panel committee choose a graduate from their program.
-In 2023, the host department was Civil Engineering, which celebrated the achievements of June Verhelst (BE'83).
+In 2026, the host department is Chemical Engineering, which celebrated the achievements of Rob Dutton (BE'93).

 Past Distinguished Lecturers